Dissident: ‘Iranian women are furious’ over headscarf death

 They talk about the risks, possibly fatal ones, in facing off against government forces that have a long history of cracking down on dissent.
 They share stories of saying goodbye to their parents, possibly for the last time.
 They send videos of confrontations with police, of women removing their state-mandated head coverings and cutting their hair.

-At least 11 people have been killed since protests began earlier this month after the funeral of 22-year-old Mahsa Amini, who died in custody after being detained by Iran’s morality police.
+According to a tally by The Associated Press, at least 11 people have been killed since protests began earlier this month after the funeral of 22-year-old Mahsa Amini, who died in custody after being detained by Iran’s morality police.
+State media has said the toll could be as high as 35.

 “I feel the anger of people right now through their text messages,” Alinejad told The Associated Press in New York City, where the 46-year-old opposition activist and writer in exile has lived since fleeing Iran following the 2009 election.